Habrador/Computational-geometry/README.md

 **From a Delaunay triangulation**

 You first generate a Delaunay triangulation by using some method.
 Then you use the fact that you can get the Voronoi diagram from the Delaunay triangulation.
+For each Delaunay triangle you generate a circle where the triangle-corners are on the edge of the circle.
+The center of this circle is a corner in the Voronoi diagram face belonging to the triangle.

 ![Voronoi from delaunay](/_media/voronoi-from-delaunay.png?raw=true)